 This course will address select topics in health care management.
 The purpose of the course is to provide the student with an understanding of how applying managerial techniques can improve the delivery of high quality healthcare.
 Topics may include (but are not limited to) health law, epidemiology, marketing, finance, comparative health care systems, and public policy.
 Course assignments may include case studies, research and field interviews of acknowledged experts in the field.

 MBA-585.
-Topics in Entrepreneurship
+Corporate Entrepreneurship

 MBA-591.
 Strategic Management and Policy